ministryofjustice/opg-data-lpa-uid/docs/architecture/decisions/0004-generating-unique-ids.md

 - We will only permit upto 2 letters maximum in sequence to prevent words within reference numbers, without enforcing a sequence of 2 letters, 2 numbers as this would again reduce the total possible combinations.
 We should include logic to count the number of letters in sequence and force a number to be picked as the 3rd character.
 - We will query the DB for the generated reference number and regenerate upto a max number of attempts if it has been found to already exist.
 This is to ensure that references are unique.
+- We will generate a checksum for the last character of the reference number to increase security by ensuring that it has not been modified.
+A checksum will also prevent human error when being transcribed over the phone or scanned in, as we will be able to validate the checksum before storing data or sending requests which will reduce unnecessary API calls.

 See PR for [example code generator](https://github.com/ministryofjustice/opg-data-lpa-id/pull/10) - NB: this solution was created prior discussion with my peers around the proposed solution, in which it was advised that we should not seed the generator ourselves.